 Gambling Addiction Lawsuits

 The problem driving these lawsuits is that millions of people, including a growing number of teenagers and young adults, have developed gambling addictions tied to online betting platforms such as DraftKings, FanDuel, BetMGM, Caesars, and others.
-For vulnerable users, especially those whose brains are still developing, gambling addiction can be devastating.
-We have seen it before among our friends.
-It leads to overwhelming debt, depression, anxiety, academic or career collapse, family breakdown, and in some cases, suicidal thoughts or attempts.
+For vulnerable users, especially those whose brains are still developing, online gambling addiction can be devastating.
+It often leads to overwhelming debt, depression, anxiety, academic or career collapse, family breakdown, and in some cases, suicidal thoughts or attempts.

 If you or your child has suffered serious harm due to online gambling addiction, call us today at 800-553-8082 or contact our lawyers online for a free and confidential case review.